 We're all seeking happiness.
 More joy.
 More adventure.
 More fulfillment.
 So how do we get there?

 Want to know a secret?
 NO ONE wakes up with their positive pants on every day.
 Waking up with energy and motivation, ready to take on the day...yeah that just doesn't happen.
-I mean you'll have days where you feel much better than others, but even the happiest, most successful people don't wake up like that every single day.
-Even if you're out living your dream and volunteering abroad in Haiti (apply here if that's your dream!), you're still going to have days where you're not so stoked to jump out of bed and get to it.
+You'll have days where you feel much better than others, but even the happiest, most successful people don't wake up like that every single day.

 The secret is you have to work for it.

 A big way to have a more productive, positive day is to set up a morning routine that will get you started off on the right foot.
 You can pick whatever routine you want, but find something that works for you and do it every single day whether you feel motivated to or not.

 Here's some tips for setting up your "Positive Pants" morning routine: